 A few years ago, we reached out to Ailess, her family and even the community because we believe that, as world citizens, we're all connected.
 A "what's good for you is good for me" sort of thing.
 We think about all of these people – our friends that we came to know during our visit to Zambia – often.
 We know they've got it tough, so we use their harsh reality as motivation to live a No Vacation Required live.
 With all the luxuries we enjoy simply because we were born in the USA,we owe it to them.

-We’re still spun up about Kauai and that ridonkulous helicopter ride (you can check out a few of the pictures over at our Kauai album).
-Back in the real world, our inspiration comes from the fact that we are lucky to live the life we live – to be able to see the things we see, to go the places we go and to make the decisions we make.
+We're still spun up about Kauai and that ridonkulous helicopter ride.
+Back in the real world, our inspiration comes from the fact that we are lucky to live the life we live - to be able to see the things we see, to go the places we go and to make the decisions we make.
 To have true FREEDOM.